Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 01.47.43 UTC
+- WIB: Kamis, 8 Januari 2026 02.27.48 UTC
-- WITA: Kamis, 8 Januari 2026 02.47.43 UTC
+- WITA: Kamis, 8 Januari 2026 03.27.48 UTC
-- WIT: Kamis, 8 Januari 2026 03.47.43 UTC
+- WIT: Kamis, 8 Januari 2026 04.27.48 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: funny
+Kategori: motivational